 - Have coached for at least one year

-We look for a growth mindset: We also want people who are hungry to learn and are eager to grow.
-Coaching is a process, and we need frequent training.
-When candidates demonstrate they’re open to feedback and learning new skills — that they’re available to try different things — they are more likely to want to grow and sharpen their coaching skills.
+Finally, we look for a strong growth mindset in coaching candidates, meaning someone who sees coaching as an ongoing learning experience and who is hungry to learn and eager to grow.
+When candidates demonstrate they’re open to feedback and learning new skills — that they’re available to try different things — they are more likely to be a great fit at Vera.

 - Integrating into a primary care team

 - Coaching in the Vera model